 - Vassilis Athitsos, PhD’06

 As a senior graduate student in the Image and Video Computing group at Boston University, Vassilis has been productive in a wide range of areas — computer vision, machine learning, pattern recognition, databases, and human-computer interfaces.
-His most recent first-authored paper on a method for constructing embeddings for similarity indexing and nearest-neighbor classification was accepted as
+He proposed a method for constructing embeddings for similarity indexing and nearest-neighbor classification.